RunasSudo/synacor.py/notes.md

               209c # -> string "You are in a twisty maze ...
               ...

-Aah, so it looks like each room is stored as a block of 5 words, each a pointer to a length of words: a string (the title), a string (the text), a list of pointers to strings (the exit names), a list of pointers to more rooms (the exits), and a memory location to `call` (or `0000`).
+Aah, so it looks like each room is stored as a block of 5 words, the first four pointers to lengths of words: a string (the title), a string (the text), a list of pointers to strings (the exit names) and a list of pointers to more rooms (the exits), followed by a memory location to `call` (or `0000`).

 Further analysis suggests that this particular call relates to the step counter for the Grues in the maze.

-We probably could have reached these same conclusions by analysing the suspicious-looking block of code following the room definitions, but assembly makes my head spin so ¯\\_(ツ)_/¯
+We probably could have reached these same conclusions by analysing the suspicious-looking block of code following the room definitions, but assembly makes my head spin so ¯\\\_(ツ)\_/¯

 Now what about items?
 Looking at a familiar item, the tablet: